skipcloud/skipcloud.github.io/_posts/2020-02-28-git-bisect.md

 Yes, it is this simple.

-If you are like me and you didn't study computer science at university you might not know what a binary search, and that's fine.
+If you are like me and you didn't study computer science at university you might not know what binary search is, and that's fine.
 We can't know everything.
 I feel it would be good to get you quickly up to speed on what binary search is before talking about `git bisect`.